microsoft/TypeScript-Handbook/pages/Functions.md

 var result3 = buildName("Bob", "Adams");         // ah, just right
 ```

-In JavaScript, every parameter is optional in a sense, and users may leave them off as they see fit.
+In JavaScript, every parameter is optional, and users may leave them off as they see fit.
-When they do, they're assumed to be `undefined`.
+When they do, their value is `undefined`.
-We can get this functionality in TypeScript by adding a `?` to the end of parameters we want optional.
+We can get this functionality in TypeScript by adding a `?` to the end of parameters we want to be optional.
 For example, let's say we want the last name parameter from above to be optional:

 ```ts